zaratec/miniCTF-platform/picoCTF-web/web/_posts/2019-01-29-xss-resources.md

 Security Policy (CSP) directive.
 Search up what the error says - it may give you a clue how to fix your JavaScript or where you should put it so it doesn't violate CSP.

+**How do I receive a request?**

+Check out the request inspector part of the tools section!

 ### Additional Reading

 * [Cross-site Scripting](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS))